Fargo season 2: Casting

-Dunst and Jesse Plemons were the season's first lead castings (as Peggy and Ed Blumquist) in December 2014.
-Dunst found out about the project through her agency, and read scripts for two episodes, viewed Fargo first season, and its namesake film, before securing her role.
+Dunst and Jesse Plemons were Fargo season two's first significant casting choices.
+Dunst received news about the show through her agency, and obtained the part the day of her initial meeting with Hawley.
 The actress recalled, "I was so impressed by the way it looked, the writing; it was such high-quality television."
+To rehearse, Dunst used dreams she documented as guidance for her character.
 Plemons came to Hawley's attention for his work in Friday Night Lights (2006–11) and Breaking Bad (2008–13).
-Hawley thought that the actor's bulky physique, weight he had gained previously for Black Mass (2015), captured the cow-like deportment of his character.
-Plemons said that he had trouble interpreting his role initially because he "was worried that [being cow-like] meant dumb and just went along with whatever his wife said".
+The actor had increased his weight for the crime film Black Mass (2015), and Hawley felt his bulky physique captured Ed's essence, described as "almost like a cow".
+Plemons admits he was at first unsure how to approach Ed, as he considered the comparison to a cow descriptive of a buffoonish person.